 OAT technology was designed in relation to an environmental backlash by various organizations to bring to market coolant products that do not pollute the environment—just as IAT coolants have been doing.
 OAT introduced longer intervals and thus reduced maintenance costs and a lower environmental impact.
 Unfortunately this coolant's performance was not as good as the IAT coolant it was slated to replace.
 OAT coolant takes a lot longer to coat the system in order to protect it, and any short period of time being exposed to water or moisture would corrode the metal.

 Hybrid Organic Additive Technology (HOAT)

 HOAT is a term that combines IAT technologies and OAT technologies together.
 Generally designed for engines that have iron blocks and aluminum heads, most modern coolants for European cars are created with this technology.
-The European formulas do not contain any phosphates either as they do not work well with the hard water found in Europe.
+The European formulas do not contain any phosphates either, as they do not work well with the hard water found in Europe.

 Silicate Organic Additive Technology (Si-OAT)

 Performance issues with silicate-free OAT led to the development of a new high-performance antifreeze/coolant technology called Si-OAT (Silicate Organic Additive Technology).
-Basically, this coolant is the best of both worlds—great protection with silicates being re-introduced and long life with OAT technology.
+Basically, this coolant is the best of both worlds—great protection with silicates being re-introduced and longer life with OAT technology.
 These new Si-OAT products are backwards compatible as well.